balena-io/balena-cli-advanced-masterclass/README.md

 ```

 We'll be using the two separate environments (staging and production) in the
-next set of exercises to show you how devices can be moved between Fleets
+next set of exercises to show you how devices can be moved between fleets
 and environments.
 Don't delete them just yet!

 ### 2. Moving Devices between Fleets and Environments